I owe an explanation to my loyal readers: I’m not going Democrat or Republican, and I’m not suddenly anti-Trump any more than I am anti-Clinton.

 I’ll tell you plain, I don’t know any more.
 I used to blame partisan politics, the endless he-said she-said bickering and party loyalty over effective leadership.
 Now… now, I’m starting to think we as a country just hate ourselves.
 What else could explain this?

 I want to see the America I grew up believing in — a place you could be proud to call home.
 The one that faced down the Evil Empire and won.
 The country that invented nuclear power and solar power; the place that cured smallpox and polio; the home of the Wright Brothers, George Westinghouse, Tom Edison, Henry Ford.
-And not just that — the place where Einstein and Tesla both chose to come, and to honor with the fruits of their genius.
+And not just that: This is the place where Einstein and Tesla both chose to come, and to honor with the fruits of their genius.

 I want to see the country that was so wonderful France sent us a statue called Liberty Enlightening The World as a joint monument to the success of our revolution.
 Remember the poem on her base?